eivor9/budget-logbook-server/README.md

 ]
 ```

-### Get one transaction:
+### Viewing a single transaction:
-Get the details about one transaction using the logbook/:id endpoint.
+To view a single transaction, send a GET request to the /logbook/:id endpoint.
 ```
 https://budget-logbook-server.onrender.com/logbook/:id
 ```